 The JSON file defines the custom settings and the values that are considered as compliant.
 You can also configure messages for users to tell them how to restore compliance for each setting.
 You add your JSON file while creating a compliance policy, just after you select a discovery script for that policy.

 Scripts are specific to different platforms and delivered to devices through the compliance policy.
 When policy is evaluated, the script detects the settings from the JSON file, and then reports the results to Intune.
 Windows uses a PowerShell script and Linux uses a POSIX-compliant shell script.

-The scripts must be uploaded to the Microsoft Endpoint Manager admin center before you create a compliance policy.
+The scripts must be uploaded to the Microsoft Intune admin center before you create a compliance policy.
 You select the script when you’re configuring a policy to support custom settings.

-Hybrid Azure AD-joined devices are devices that are joined to Azure AD and also joined to on-premises Active Directory.
-For more information, see Plan your hybrid Azure AD join implementation.
+Microsoft Entra hybrid joined devices are devices that are joined to Microsoft Entra ID and also joined to on-premises Active Directory.
+For more information, see Plan your Microsoft Entra hybrid join implementation.

-Devices registered in Azure Active Directory (AAD), see Workplace Join as a seamless second factor authentication for more information.
+Devices registered in Microsoft Entra ID, see Workplace Join as a seamless second factor authentication for more information.
 Typically these are Bring Your Own Device (BYOD) devices which have had a work or school account added via Settings>Accounts>Access work or school.

 On WPJ devices, device context PowerShell scripts work, but user context PowerShell scripts are ignored.

 Discovery script - A PowerShell for Windows or a POSIX-compliant shell script for Linux that you create.
 The script runs on a device to discover the custom settings defined in your JSON file.
 The script returns the configuration value of those settings to Intune.
 You need to upload your script to the Microsoft Intune admin center before you create a compliance policy and then select the script you want to use when creating a policy.

 To create a custom compliance script, see Custom compliance discovery scripts for Microsoft Intune.